 Unlike paper-based records, electronic records are easier to access by anyone.
-It has also made it possible to make the records available on multiple locations this can hugely benefit remote areas and healthcare providers with multiple locations.
-With proper archiving of the electronic medical records and periodic backups, the possibility of data loss minimizes.
+It has also made it possible to make the records available in multiple locations this can hugely benefit remote areas and healthcare providers with multiple locations.
+With proper archiving of the electronic medical records and periodic backups, the possibility of data loss is minimized.

 In addition to clinical benefits, the EMR is creating huge repositories of well-organized population health records which can be used for research purposes as well.
 In recent years, the use of EMR has been reinforced by physicians.
 However, many obstacles that prevent full implementation are required to be fixed and the transition from a paper-based system to EMR seems expensive in the beginning as it involves various hardware costs.